1947 completes the 41st year of the Garden and Martha Crones 15th year as Curator.

 Tiarella cordifolia, Foam Flower, 135

-Many of these were seedling that Martha had seeded in flats the prior year.
+Many of these were seedlings that Martha had seeded in flats the prior year.

 In her annual report to the Park Board Martha again thanks Clinton Odell as follows: